on Monday, October 1, 2018

 The land is now yours; whether, it be 5-acres, 10-acres, 50-acres or a 1000-acres, it must be loved.
 Loved?
 Yes, your property must be loved.
 It must be nurtured and fostered to be the best it can be.
 Vacant, unloved land, withers away across the globe.
 Your dirt may be untapped and just waiting to live up to its potential.
 With your help it could be anything.
 It could be a hay field, a wild life refuge, an orchard, a solar farm, a golf course, a shooting range, an athletic complex, a park, or just your personal haven.
-No matter the end goal, it will take work to get it there.
-It will take equipment to maintain it.
+No matter the end goal, it will take work & equipment to get it there and it will take equipment to maintain it.

 What Every Property Needs: A Tractor